Skip to main content

 Saad Qamar / Shutterstock

-While the beginnings of the paleo diet were spawned in the 1970s, it wasn’t until Loren Cordain published a book on the paleo diet in 2002 that the paleo diet gained significant traction.
+While the paleo diet was spawned in the 1970s, it wasn’t until Loren Cordain published a book on the paleo diet in 2002 that the paleo diet gained significant traction.
 Soon, it took over in the CrossFit sphere and among athletes and wellness fans.

 Steak and asparagus salad.

 The paleo diet stresses unprocessed foods available back in the days of our hunter-gatherer ancestors.
-The following foods groups are permitted on the paleo diet:
+The following food groups are permitted on the paleo diet:

 • Meat: Beef, pork, veal, lamb, venison, bison, etc.